Physics of magnetic resonance imaging: Resonance and relaxation

 Quantum mechanics is required to accurately model the behaviour of a single proton.
 However, classical mechanics can be used to describe the behaviour of an ensemble of protons adequately.
 As with other spin $1/2$ particles, whenever the spin of a single proton is measured it can only have one of two results commonly called parallel and anti-parallel.
 When we discuss the state of a proton or protons we are referring to the wave function of that proton which is a linear combination of the parallel and anti-parallel states.

 In the presence of the magnetic field, B0, the protons will appear to precess at the Larmor frequency determined by the particle's gyro-magnetic ratio and the strength of the field.
 The static fields used most commonly in MRI cause precession which corresponds to a radiofrequency (RF) photon.

 The net longitudinal magnetization in thermodynamic equilibrium is due to a tiny excess of protons in the lower energy state.
 This gives a net polarization that is parallel to the external field.
 Application of an RF pulse can tip this net polarization vector sideways (with, i.e., a so-called 90° pulse), or even reverse it (with a so-called 180° pulse).
-The protons will come into phase with the RF pulse and therefore each other.
+An RF pulse produces detectable transverse magnetization by rotating the bulk magnetization vector that exists at thermal equilibrium and not by bringing spins into phase coherence as is sometimes stated in literature.

 The recovery of longitudinal magnetization is called longitudinal or T1 relaxation and occurs exponentially with a time constant T1.
 The loss of phase coherence in the transverse plane is called transverse or T2 relaxation.
 T1 is thus associated with the enthalpy of the spin system, or the number of nuclei with parallel versus anti-parallel spin.
 T2 on the other hand is associated with the entropy of the system, or the number of nuclei in phase.